Giving guidance and direction

-The project provides daily support, mentoring and activities for hundreds of men who have become disengaged from society, perhaps because of their addictions or unforeseen circumstances such as unemployment or mental illness.
+The project provides daily support, mentoring and activities for men aged 25 and over, who have become disengaged from society, perhaps because of their addictions or unforeseen circumstances such as unemployment or mental illness.

-We accompany the men to appointments, ensuring punctual attendance and that they receive appropriate advice and understand the options made available to them.
+We accompany our clients to appointments, ensuring punctual attendance and they receive appropriate advice whilst understanding the options made available to them.

-Providing the men with a place to eat and enjoy fellowship with their peers, simply sitting around a table and chatting like any normal family.
-They share problems and we provide daily support.
+Providing the men with a place to eat, to enjoy fellowship with their peers, simply sitting around a table and chatting like any normal family can make a huge difference in their daily routine of no hope.